zalexan1996/TheZachZone/Documentation/The Zach Zone Vault/TheZachZone/Agile/Tasks/Add Antiforgery token validation to all Authorized endpoints.md

+Dropped because Antiforgery tokens are unnecessary for RestAPI.
+Antiforgery implies state.
+RestAPIs are stateless.

 > [!summary] Story
 > I want antiforgery tokens to be used and required for every command and query to the api servers.